Living at Home with Dementia – The Essential Tips

 The Brain Health Food Guide recommends some of the staples of the Mediterranean diet, which has been linked to a 35 percent lower risk of Alzheimer’s disease.

-More information on a low-sugar diet can be found here.
+More information on a low-sugar diet can be found on the Chatelaine website.

 Don’t Let Dementia Define You